18th century cannon details

 Tim Potts

-Tim Potts is the K-12 Leader for this Institute.
-Tim has taught Social Studies for over 30 years in the Monticello Central School District in New York.
-He is the Past President of the New York State Council for the Social Studies and currently serves as treasurer.
-He is an annual presenter at their statewide conference and was the 2005 NYSCSS Middle Level Educator of the Year.
-Potts is a former Master Teacher for two Teaching American History Grants for Monticello Central School District and was an NEH participant in three other workshops.
-In 2009, Potts was on the faculty of the NEH workshop, “The American Revolution in the Southern Backcountry,” and he was the Teacher Facilitator for Fort Ticonderoga’s 2011, 2014, 2015, & 2016 NEH Landmarks Workshops and for the annual Fort Ticonderoga Teacher Institute.
+Tim Potts is the K-12 Leader for this workshop.
+Tim has taught Social Studies for 34 years in the Monticello Central School District in New York.
+He is currently working in the district as a Special Education leave replacement teacher.
+Tim is a Past President of the New York State Council for the Social Studies and has served as the CFO since 2015.
+He is an annual presenter at their statewide conference and was the 2005 NYSCSS Middle Level Educator of the Year and received the 2018 NYSCSS Distinguished Service Award.
+In 2009, Potts was on the faculty of the NEH workshop, “The American Revolution in the Southern Backcountry,” and he was the Teacher Facilitator for Fort Ticonderoga’s 2011, 2014, 2015, & 2016 NEH Landmarks Workshops, 2022 NEH Institute, and for the annual Fort Ticonderoga Teacher Institute.
+He is in his second term on the board of the National Social Studies Leaders Association.
+In 2024, Tim became an adjunct preservice teacher supervisor at SUNY New Paltz.

 Visiting Scholars